AnthonyPrst/AnthonyPrst/README.md

 - 👋 Hi, I’m @AnthonyPrst.
 I'm happy to see you !
-  I'm a engineer in wood construction and I think we can do more with the programmation in our job.
+  I'm a engineer in wood construction and I think we can do more with the programmation in our jobs.
   Python is the future !
 - 👀 I’m interested in programmation and IA and I do a lot of ski ! (sorry, it's not a meeting app ?)
 - 🌱 I’m currently learning Python and JS